 Working as industry administrators involves a position of trust.
 Within HRNSW we are all responsible for administering substantial industry resources.
-Moreover the decisions we make can have significant effects on the lives of participants and stakeholders and the image/perceptions of our organisation.
+Moreover, the decisions we makecan have significant effects on the lives of participants and stakeholders and the image/perceptions of our organisation.

-HRNSW's reputation depends upon the conduct of its officers and relies on duties being carried out in a professional and responsible manner.
+HRNSW's reputation depends upon the conduct of its officers and relies on duties being carriedout in a professional and responsible manner.

-How we use our official positions, our powers and the resources available to us are the central concerns of the Code of Conduct.
-The purpose of the Code is to provide us with a framework for ethical behaviour, actions and decisions - to help us know what standards are expected.
+How we use our official positions, our powers and the resources available to us are the central concerns of the Code.
+The purpose of the Code is to provide us with a framework for ethical behaviour, actions, and decisions to help us know what standards are expected.
 HRNSW expects all officers to have regard to the purpose and intention of the Code, when making ethical decisions.
-The Code is not to be interpreted in a legalistic manner.
+The Code is not meant to be interpreted in a legalistic manner.

-The Code of Conduct applies to every person employed by HRNSW, including its directors.
-Staff should make consultants and contractors of HRNSW aware of the Code and of their responsibility to observe the standards set out in it.
+The Code applies to every person employed by HRNSW, including its members.
+Officers should make consultants and contractors of HRNSW aware of the Code and of their obligation to observe the standards set out in it.